Samsung Galaxy Note 8: Software

-The Note 8 came with Android 7.1.1 "Nougat" with Samsung's own custom user interface pre-installed.
-The S Pen offers expanded software features, including "Live Message" for the creation of handwritten notes combined with emojis resulting in short animated GIFs.
-Users can remove the S Pen from the device and immediately write notes on the display through "Screen Off Memo," which works due to the screen's always-on capabilities.
+The Note 8 came with Android 7.1.1 “Nougat” with Samsung's own custom user interface pre-installed.
+The S Pen offers expanded software features, including “Live Message” for the creation of handwritten notes combined with emojis resulting in short animated GIFs.
+Users can remove the S Pen from the device and immediately write notes on the display through “Screen Off Memo,” which works due to the screen's always-on capabilities.
 The screen can collect up to 100 notes and allows the user to easily go back to notes pinned directly on the always-on screen.
-A "Translate" feature now recognizes punctuation marks, letting users highlight entire sentences rather than single words, and supports 71 different languages.
-The edges of the screen on the Note 8 allow the user to open two apps at once in a multi-window view, dubbed "App Pair."
-In the Camera application, a new "Live Focus" effect lets users adjust the intensity of background blur both before and after capturing photos, while "Dual Capture" makes both rear cameras take individual photos of the same subject, with one acting as a close-up shot and the other from a distance capturing the whole scene.
+A “Translate” feature now recognizes punctuation marks, letting users highlight entire sentences rather than single words, and supports 71 different languages.
+The edges of the screen on the Note 8 allow the user to open two apps at once in a multi-window view, dubbed “App Pair.”
+In the Camera application, a new “Live Focus” effect lets users adjust the intensity of background blur both before and after capturing photos, while “Dual Capture” makes both rear cameras take individual photos of the same subject, with one acting as a close-up shot and the other from a distance capturing the whole scene.

-The Samsung Galaxy Note 8 received an Android 8.0 "Oreo" update on March 30, 2018 with Samsung's custom skin overlaid.
-The software update brought enhancements and changes in the user interface with the menu options in the home screen and settings streamlined.
+The Samsung Galaxy Note 8 received an Android 8.0 “Oreo” update on March 30, 2018, with Samsung's custom skin overlaid.
+The software update brought enhancements and changes in the user interface, with the menu options in the home screen and settings streamlined.
 The Edge lighting has also been improved with introductions to new lighting options.
-The Oreo update also brought enhanced stability to the Samsung DEX (UI/UE) docking system as well as introduced improvements to the DEX interface, where the Apps screen displays in full screen instead of in a pop-up window.
-An update to Android 9 Pie was released on 26 February 2019.
+The Oreo update also brought enhanced stability to the Samsung DEX (UI/UE) docking system as well as introduced improvements to the DeX interface, where the Apps screen displays in full screen instead of in a pop-up window.
+An update to Android 9 Pie was released on 26 February 2019, which brought One UI to the phone alongside its new features.